-This detailed Ponant sister ships review was written by AdventureSmith Adventure Specialist Andrew Browning who traveled on a South Georgia cruise aboard the L’Austral—sister ship to the nearly identical Le Boreal, Le Lyrial and Le Soleal.
+This detailed Ponant sister ships review was written by AdventureSmith Adventure Specialist Andrew Browning who traveled on a Falkland Islands and South Georgia cruise aboard the L’Austral—sister ship to the nearly identical Le Boreal, Le Lyrial and Le Soleal.
 While his insights come from his time aboard in Antarctica, his review can also apply to the experience aboard these expedition ships in other locales.
 Use the AdventureSmith team’s small ship cruise reviews to inform, inspire and book your next trip aboard a small cruise ship.

 An Introduction to the Ponant Sister Ships: L’Austral, Le Boreal, Le Lyrial & Le Soleal

 When selecting a ship from the luxury yacht cruise operator Ponant, you have many choices among their greater fleet of nearly 20 yachts.
 At AdventureSmith Explorations though, we’ve further narrowed down the fleet to match our hallmark style of small ships that offer true expedition-style experiences in places where we have direct experience.
 And Ponant’s four “sister ships” fit the bill for providing active exploration at a level of luxury you don’t often find in an expedition ship.
 They don’t call these “the sister ships” for no good reason; the only true difference among these near-identical 466-foot vessels is the palette of the interior design.
 So read my L’Austral ship review below knowing that these insights can apply to whichever expedition yacht you choose.
 It’s also notable that while each ship carries up to 264 guests, you will never sail with more than 200 on one of their Antarctica cruises, so they are an especially roomy vessel for departures in this destination.

 My Cabin: A Nice Hotel Room with a Balcony